mediacloud/sous-chef/README.md

 ### Package TODO:
-- Type Validation- we should make sure that inputs and outputs correspond in a given config.
 - Explore Better FlowAtom Registration- we shouldn't have to load every single submodule into memory.
 Cheap solution is to wait to `import` until the inside of the task body, but that would also have other overhead consequences.
 Is there a better way?
 Lazy Importing?
 - Flow Atoms should be able to return expected parameter types as documentation- this will enable easier config authoring, and eventually will make a hypothetical config authoring interface very straightforward.
 - Real Tests, Good God Please.
 - YAML config parsing